Centered cube number

-A centered cube number is a centered figurate number that counts the number of points in a three-dimensional pattern formed by a point surrounded by concentric cubical layers of points, with i^{2} points on the square faces of the ith layer.
+A centered cube number is a centered figurate number that counts the points in a three-dimensional pattern formed by a point surrounded by concentric cubical layers of points, with i^{2} points on the square faces of the ith layer.
 Equivalently, it is the number of points in a body-centered cubic pattern within a cube that has n + 1 points along each of its edges.